sureshdurga/seniorproject2015/BenandTrevor.md

 ## POA?

 1. UI work will continue
-2. Struture will be worked upon
+2. Structure will be worked upon

+#6/3/2015

+Progress is happenning, no details were given...very very shady!!!